nairihar/funthreads/README.md

 #### Parameters
 *(Function)*: Returns Promise, you can use `async/await` or just `then/catch` to get value.
-*(object/array or primitive value)*: You can send custom data which will be used in thread.
+*(object/array or primitive value)*: You can send custom data which will be used in a thread.
 You can acces to this data using `global.threadData` in function.

 #### Returns
 *(Promise)*: Returns Promise, you can use `async/await` or just `then/catch` to get value.

 #### Important
 ```
-You can't access to any data outside of function, if you need use module you should require them in callback.
+You can't access to any data outside of function, if you need to use a module, you should require it in a callback.
-The only to access data in callback from outside it's useage of second parameter.
+The only way to access data in a callback from outside is the useage of second parameter.
 Closures will not work here.
 ```